 25. Maintain family routines, rules, schedules, and structures.

-As much as possible, maintain family rituals.
+As much as possible, maintain the same rules, the same bedtime, etc, at both homes.
+Observe the same family rituals your child is used to.
 Keep both parents involved for big occasions.

 26. Make the transition from home to home easier.

 Use a set routine for the transitions to make them easier.
 Consider doing the transition away from the home – at a park or playground.
 That reduces some of the tension for all concerned.
 It also gives you a chance to play with your child and roughhouse a bit, to get him laughing.
 That reduces his stress hormones and increases his bonding hormones, which makes the transition easier for him.
 Don't expect to shift into the normal routine until you've reconnected with your child.